 Jönköping County, a lake rich region, has many deep lakes that create ecological niches for cold water species.
 Jönköping county administrative board has the role to preserve and improve water quality and the aquatic ecosystems.
-In their work there is a need for knowledge, especially quantifications, on how climate change impact lake properties such as water temperatures and ice coverage.
+There is a need for knowledge, especially quantifications, on how climate change impact lake properties such as water temperatures and ice coverage.

 Some of the results will be part of the County’s environmental monitoring.

 Changing fish habitats under climate change.
 Salvelinus umbla, also known as lake char, taken by Klas Balkhed (County Administrative Board in Jönköping)

 Case Study Description